Juxtaglomerular Apparatus: Overview, Structure, Function

 Role In The Renin-Angiotensin-Aldosterone System (RAAS)

 The contribution of the JGA is to turn on this renin-angiotensin-aldosterone system by secreting renin.
-It is a system that increases the BP by vasoconstriction, and also increases the reabsorption of Na and H2O in kidneys, hence increasing the blood volume and therefore pressure.
+It is a system that increases the BP by vasoconstriction, and also increases the reabsorption of Na and H2O in kidneys.
+Hence increasing the blood volume and therefore pressure.

-Maintenance Of Glomerular Filtration Rate (GFR)
+Maintenance Of GFR (Glomerular Filtration Rate)

 The JGA changes the diameter of the afferent arteriole to maintain an optimum GFR.
 This would facilitate efficient filtration and prevent damage to the glomerulus due to changes in blood pressure.